A League position is a defined statement of support derived after thorough research and study of a topic.

 Position: Land Use – Environmental Quality

-Support the updating, revising and amplifying of the Comprehensive Plans of the incorporated and unincorporated areas of Whatcom County and further support the adoption of land ordinances as a means of implementing the plans.
-Work to ensure that the ordinances provide for public participation in planning, for cooperation of all government agencies concerned with the development of the entire County, for efficient administration and enforcement procedures and for periodic review and updating.
+Support the updating, revising, and amplifying of the Comprehensive Plans of the incorporated and unincorporated areas of Whatcom County, and further support the adoption of land ordinances as a means of implementing the plans.
+Work to ensure that the ordinances provide for public participation in planning; for cooperation of all government agencies concerned with the development of the entire County; for efficient administration and enforcement procedures; and for periodic review and updating.

 The League sees two major requirements for land use ordinances for the incorporated and unincorporated areas of Whatcom County:

-Preserving and protecting the unique land and other natural resources of the area, as well as, its scenic, historic, aesthetic and ecological quality.
+Preserving and protecting the unique land and other natural resources of the area, as well as, its scenic, historic, aesthetic, and ecological quality.

 Providing for human needs, allowing all suitable and necessary activities while maintaining desirable physical and social environment with reasonable economic activity.
 (1975-1980)

-A land use comprehensive plan which provides for: preservation of the agricultural area as an economic base for present and future production of food; protection of the agricultural area from intrusion of incompatible uses; reimbursement of farmers for retaining their land for agriculture rather than selling it for development; preservation of “open space” land for aesthetic quality; control of “urban sprawl” by requiring proper utilities (sewer, septic tanks on large lots); procedures for making wise and just changes in the plan when such changes are necessary.
+A land use comprehensive plan which provides for: preservation of the agricultural area as an economic base for present and future production of food; protection of the agricultural area from intrusion of incompatible uses; reimbursement of farmers for retaining their land for agriculture rather than selling it for development; preservation of “open space” land for aesthetic quality; control of “urban sprawl” by requiring proper utilities (sewer, septic tanks on large lots); and procedures for making wise and just changes in the plan when such changes are necessary.

-Implementation of the plan by stringent subdivision regulations to prevent scatteration; such regulations to contain provisions for utilities, open space and aesthetics.
+Implementation of the plan by stringent subdivision regulations to prevent scatteration; such regulations to contain provisions for utilities, open space, and aesthetics.
 (1969)